Harshk133/chat2readme/README.md

 - Lightweight and dependency-friendly
 - Extensible architecture

-Give a Star 🌟 to this repository!!
+Give a Star 🌟 to this repository!